Yens-Water/Skirt-of-Liberty/README.md

 5_example->Adafruit_NeoPixel->sample select the right pin from LED
 #define PIN            1
 #define NUMPIXELS      1
+Even the port button is grey, you still can input the code to Gemma arduino.

 If you want to check our project code, please check this link: https://github.com/Yens-Water/Skirt-of-Liberty